National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/cycle.md

 ### OMOP domain mapping {#sec-cycle-overview-domain}

-The OMOP CDM is person centric.
+The OMOP CDM is person-centric.
 OMOP organizes the patient's temporal EHR records in multiple domains; condition, procedure, drug, device, and measurement.
 OMOP domain mapping is the process of aligning data from different sources to the OMOP framework, using OMOP standard terminology and concepts, and ensuring that the data are populated in the correct OMOP domain table.
 This process is important because it helps to ensure that the data are consistent and can be easily understood and analyzed.